How to spend 2 days in Hanoi?

 Hanoi train street is one of the unique places to visit in Hanoi, Vietnam.

 You can enjoy a coffee (yes! another one) while watching the train between blocks of the cafe and residential buildings.

-As the weekday schedule right now is 6 am, 7 pm and 7:20 pm, you may want to come back to see the train running pass and take excellent photos.
+As the weekday schedule right now is 6 am, 7 pm, and 7:20 pm, you may want to come back to see the train running past and take excellent photos.

 With Hanoi cooking class, you will learn how to make delicious Vietnamese with a tour to the local market to pick up fresh ingredients.

 The sample menu is as below, with an option for a vegetarian menu.

 - BBQ Pork with Noodles and Fish Sauce (Bún Chả)